The New Orleans Saints are familiar with strong emotions as they walk off the field at Bank of America Stadium.

 QB Taysom

-The problem is those weren't the only runs, and I felt like a majority of the Taysom QB sets only served to take away from the flow of the offense.
+The problem is that those weren't the only runs, and I felt like a majority of the Taysom QB sets only served to take away from the flow of the offense throughout the game.
 One was a 1-yard run on 2nd and 3.
 The Saints ended up punting.
 Another was a 1-yard run on 3rd and 2, with Kamara converting on 4th down.

 The most productive plays in the game for him were an inside handoff where he lined up as the H back and converted a 4th and 1, and a handoff to Kamara.

 I'm just not sure I'm seeing the juice from Taysom to make these sets worthwhile and I don't think it's benefitting the development of a young QB.
-We'll see how it goes the next few weeks, but I'm starting to wonder if it's time to phase the QB reps out and get him back into an H back role.
+We'll see how it goes the next few weeks, but I'm starting to wonder if it's time to phase the QB reps out and get him back into an H back role with an eye on the future.

 A few more